lammps/lammps-testing/README.md

 # LAMMPS Testing

-The code and examples in this repository drive the regression testing on [ci.lammps.org](https://ci.lammps.org).
+This repository contains code and examples that drive the regression testing on [ci.lammps.org](https://ci.lammps.org).